Yasmani Grandal Preview, Player Props: White Sox vs. Athletics

-On Friday, Yasmani Grandal (batting .121 in his past 10 games) and the Chicago White Sox face the Oakland Athletics, whose starting pitcher will be Zach Neal.
-First pitch is at 7:10 PM ET.
+Yasmani Grandal -- .121 average over his past 10 games -- will be in action for the Chicago White Sox versus the Oakland Athletics, with Paul Blackburn on the hill, on August 27 at 2:10 PM ET.

-He had a hitless performance in his most recent game (0-for-1) against the Mariners.
+He had a hitless showing in his last game (0-for-1) against the Mariners.

 Yasmani Grandal Game Info & Props vs. the Athletics